DevaPriya5102/DevaPriya5102/README.md

 # Hi, I'm Deva Priya Mankena
-**Engineer | AI Researcher | Builder of Intelligent Systems**
+**Engineer | Researcher | Architect of Intelligent Systems**

-Welcome to my GitHub — where science meets real-world AI.
+Welcome to my GitHub — a curated showcase of my journey through the evolving world of Artificial Intelligence, where curiosity meets engineering, and research meets real-world impact.

-I specialize in developing scalable machine learning solutions, fine-tuning LLMs, and designing agentic workflows to solve meaningful problems across domains.
+I recently completed my Master’s in Data Science at Michigan Technological University (April 2025), and I’m currently seeking full-time opportunities in Machine Learning, AI Engineering, or LLM-powered product development.

+My journey into AI began not just with code, but with questions: How do machines understand language?
+How can learning systems adapt across domains?
+These questions led me from classical ML models to deep learning, and eventually to large language models, agentic workflows, and real-time intelligent applications.

+Over the last few years, I’ve worked on a broad range of projects — from simulating optical interference patterns for scientific sensing, to fine-tuning LLMs using QLoRA, building agent-powered feedback analyzers, and deploying multilingual document interpreters.
+I specialize in creating AI solutions that are scalable, explainable, and impactful.

+Whether through academic research or production-ready prototypes, I’m driven by one goal: to turn cutting-edge models into meaningful tools that solve real-world problems.
+If you’re looking for someone who blends research depth with practical execution — let’s connect.

 ---